Interfiber/Wildcat/README.md

 # Wildcat
-Open-Source Uniden BC125AT programmer for Linux (WITH A GUI!!!)
+Open-Source Uniden BC125AT GUI programmer for Linux